- 10 Literary Sites in Boston All Book-Lovers Should Visit - April 18, 2023

 Omni Parker House

-The oldest continuously operating hotel in the country, the Omni Parker House is the place where the original Boston Cream Pie was invented.
+The oldest continuously operating hotel in the country (and one of the top places to stay in Boston!) the Omni Parker House is the place where the original Boston Cream Pie was invented.
 Enjoy a slice inside knowing that this hotel was once the meeting place of a group of 19th-century writers called the Saturday Club.
 You can find a blown-up framed sketch of the authors’ table placement in the lobby (note Emerson, Longfellow, Hawthorne…).

 Today, the hotel’s literary tradition lives on in the School Street Sessions, a take on the old Saturday Club, that meets for public lectures and discussions once a month.